 Because of this strategic geographic advantage, Fortune 500 companies have taken notice and located significant operations to this area.
-Companies like P&G, have invested \$90 million and created 1,000 jobs in distribution, Caterpillar relocated their North American parts distribution operation to this area creating 500 jobs, Payless shoes has their distribution operations here with 500 jobs and most recently, Spectrum Brands - the parent company over Armor All, relocated their logistics and distribution operations.
+Companies like P&G, have invested \$90 million and created 1,000 jobs in distribution, Chewy.com opened earlier this year and is now projecting 1,200 jobs, Crocs shoes will open next month and do global distribution, Caterpillar relocated their North American parts distribution operation to this area creating 500 jobs, Armor All relocated their manufacturing and distribution operations.
 All of these companies are supported by some of Ohio's great trucking and logistics companies like Dayton Freight, Rush Transportation and Jet Express Trucking.

-In total, the logistics and distribution industry has a \$2.5 billion annual economic impact on just the Dayton region and employs over 20,000 direct jobs, which generate over \$27 million in state and local income tax revenue.
+In total, the logistics and distribution industry has greater than a \$2.5 billion annual economic impact on just the Dayton region and employs over 20,000 direct jobs, which generate over \$27 million in state and local income tax revenue.